mischov/meeseeks/guides/xpath_selectors.md

 ### No top-level filter expressions

-Due to the way Meeseeks selection works, top-level filter expressions like `xpath("(//ol|//ul)[2]")`, which would select the second list element in the document, are particularly difficult to implement.
+Due to the way selection works, top-level filter expressions like `xpath("(//ol|//ul)[2]")`, which would select the second list element in the document, are particularly difficult to implement.
 An error will be raised if you try to use the above or any other top-level filter expression.

 To do the above try something like: